Charm & Beauty of Lake Garda by First Class Rail

-On arrival at Milan’s imposing art-deco station change trains and join the Eurostar City service to Desenzano on the south-western shores of Lake Garda, arriving in the evening for a four-night stay at the friendly, relaxing and stylish Villa Rosa Hotel (4 star), ideally located in the centre of Desenzano, overlooking the lake and a short transfer from the station.
+On arrival at Milan’s imposing art-deco station change trains and join the Eurostar City service to Desenzano on the south-western shores of Lake Garda, arriving in the evening for a four-night stay at the friendly, relaxing and stylish Park Hotel (4 star), ideally located in the centre of Desenzano, overlooking the lake and a short transfer from the station.

 Day 3 – Lake Garda Cruise (payable locally)

 The ideal way to enjoy Lake Garda at its best is on a relaxing lake cruise.
-The Lake Garda ferry departs just a short ride from your hotel.
-We can include a ferry ticket which allows you to choose where to go on the lake whether to Limone, Riva del Garda or Malcesine in the north or Torri del Benaco,Lazise or Sirmione in the south and east.
+The Lake Garda ferry departs just a short ride from your hotel, and you can easily get a ferry ticket which allows you to choose where to go on the lake whether to Limone, Riva del Garda or Malcesine in the north or Torri del Benaco,Lazise or Sirmione in the south and east.
 We can help you plan a journey which allows you to travel along virtually the entire length of the lake, marvelling at the cliffs that rise almost vertically from the lake shore and admiring the fabulous views of the picturesque villages nestled between the mountains and lakeside.
 In the north we recommend Malcesine (pictured below), arguably the most attractive town on the lake, with its medieval castle, maze of cobbled streets and backdrop of Monte Baldo towering above.
 Enjoy the opportunity to stroll around this pretty town before heading south.